Turkish police fire tear gas to break up Internet protest

 The new powers, once approved by the president, will let authorities block web pages within hours, in what the opposition has said is part of a government bid to stifle discussion of a corruption scandal.

-Riot police advanced along Istanbul's Istiklal Avenue behind armored vehicles firing water cannon at protesters, some of whom waved flags and held up placards.
+Riot police advanced along Istanbul's Istiklal Avenue behind armoured vehicles firing water cannon at protesters, some of whom waved flags and held up placards.

 Some demonstrators responded by throwing stones or setting off fireworks aimed at police before scattering into side streets.